-This will maximize the time in which you can return to the U.S. without it expiring.
+This will maximize the time in which you can return to the U.S. without the signature expiring.
 A travel signature on your I-20 or DS-2019 is valid for 12 months from the date it is signed.
 Learn how to get a travel signature.

-If you need a new travel signature while you are abroad, go to our webpage on Travel Signatures and follow instructions for getting a signature when you can't come in person.
-The way to do it is to request that a new I-20 or DS-2019 is generated and mailed to you.
+If you need a new travel signature while you are abroad, go to our webpage on Travel Signatures and I-20/DS-2019 Reprints and follow instructions for obtaining an I-20/DS-2019 reprint with an updated travel signature.
 Do not break your student status by entering the U.S. in visitor status.

 Employment Eligibility When You Return to Columbia